History of the United States (1917–1945): Prosperity

-Except for a recession in 1920–21, the economy enjoyed a long period of prosperity.
+Except for the Recession of 1920–1921, the economy enjoyed a long period of prosperity.
 Good times were widespread for all sectors (except agriculture and coal mining).
 New industries flourished especially electric power, movies, automobiles, gasoline, tourist travel, highway construction, and housing.

 "The business of America is business," proclaimed President Coolidge.
 Entrepreneurship flourished and was widely hailed.
 Business interests had captured control of the regulatory agencies established before 1915 and used progressive rhetoric, emphasizing technological efficiency and prosperity as the keys to social improvement.
 William Allen White, a leading progressive spokesman, supported GOP candidate Herbert Hoover in 1928 as one who could "spiritualize" business prosperity and make it serve progressive ends.

 The energy was a key to the economy, especially electricity, and oil.
 As electrification reached all the cities and towns, consumers demanded new products such as light bulbs, refrigerators, and toasters.
 Factories installed electric motors and saw productivity surge.
 With the oil booms in Texas, Oklahoma, and California, the United States dominated world petroleum production, now even more important in an age of automobiles and trucks.